 The MG2R furnace is designed only for indoor installations and can be readily connected to the high static duct system of a home.
-Units are approved for single/multistory residential or mobile/modular/manufactured structures in freestanding/closet/alcove downflow only configurations.
+Units are approved for mobile/manufactured structures in freestanding/closet/alcove downflow only configurations.

 This appliance will provide many years of safe and dependable comfort, providing it is properly installed and maintained.
 Abuse, improper use, and/or improper maintenance can shorten the life of the appliance and create unsafe hazards.
 Please read all instructions before installing the unit.